-Sarah York, the store manager, entered the jewelry industry at nineteen, when she took a summer job at a large national jewelry chain on Cape Cod.
+Sarah York, the general manager, entered the jewelry industry at nineteen, when she took a summer job at a large national jewelry chain on Cape Cod.
 Within a few months she was promoted to store manager, but soon realized that though she loved the jewelry business, she didn’t want to work for a large corporation.
 She went to Guertin Brothers Jewelers, a well-known independent jewelry retailer on Cape Cod.
 In 2002, she moved her career across the water to Martha’s Vineyard when she joined CB Stark Jewelers.
 There, she found the perfect fit.
 For seven years, she lived in Falmouth and commuted to the Vineyard by ferry.
 In 2009 she succumbed to the lure of the Island and moved here year-round when she was due to have her first child.
 She continues to further her education with the Gemological Institute of America, where she has many certifications, including her Graduate Diamonds Diploma.
 She especially enjoys her work with customers designing one-of-a-kind pieces and creating new jewelry out of old.

 Jeff Regan began working in metal in high school, and fell in love with the prospect of turning rough, raw materials into something beautiful and functional.
 He was hooked, and helped pay for his senior prom by making a pair of wedding rings.
 After high school, he apprenticed for a local goldsmith, picking up skills in jewelry repair and manufacturing.
 While he has attended many workshops over the years, he is primarily self-taught, and has spent some thirty years honing his techniques and experimenting with new ones.
 Prior to opening his own studio in 1991, he worked for several local upscale jewelers, specializing in repair, restorations, and custom jewelry.
 In the summer of 2002, Jeff joined CB Stark as its full-time, year-round jeweler.
 From simple chain solders to complex antique restorations and custom creations, his broad experience has made him a valuable asset and integral part of CB Stark.
 Jeff lives on Cape Cod in Marstons Mills, and commutes to work on the ferry.